-- 33.8 If we receive the requisition three months before the next Annual General Meeting, and if the statement is in a form acceptable to the Directors, we will send out notices and statements without cost to the shareholders requisitioning the meeting.
-Otherwise, we will ask the requisitionists to deposit or pay a reasonable sum to meet our expenses to circulate the requisition. - 33.9 The shareholders should notify us of any requisition in writing. - 33.10 No proceedings at any General Meeting will be invalidated if we accidentally fail to give notice of the meeting or to send an instrument of proxy to any shareholder.
+- 33.8 If, before the end of the financial year preceding the next Annual General Meeting, we receive a request (that complies with the requirements of the Companies Act) to circulate a resolution or statement, and it is in a form acceptable to the Directors, we will send out the resolution or statement without cost to the shareholders requesting it.
+Otherwise, we may require the shareholders who requested it to deposit or pay a reasonable sum to meet our expenses to circulate the resolution or statement. - 33.9 No proceedings at any General Meeting will be invalidated if we accidentally fail to give notice of the meeting or to send an instrument of proxy to any shareholder.